- Chasing Comets: Wednesday, 2015-01-14, 18:00 UK time

 Highlighted Facility: CERN

-Inquiry Activity: Build a cloud chamber (or watch/analyze video of a cloud chamber)
+Inquiry Activity: Build a cloud chamber (or watch/analyze video of a cloud chamber) - Star (and planet) Formation: Wednesday, 2015-03-11, 18:00 UK time

 Our universe started as a fog of particles, but slight variations in density allowed the formation of stars, galaxies, and the large-scale structures of the universe.
 In this Hangout we’ll discuss early structure formation and fast forward to today’s stars with planets.